Info on Desert Crest Systems

 10. Okay, the answer I need isn’t here!

-If you have any more questions concerning your watering system… Please see your programming guide provided by Desert Crest, LLC.
-Should the info you need not be in the guide either, please don’t hesitate to call the office.
+If you have any more questions concerning your watering system… Please see the programming guide provided to you by Desert Crest, LLC.
+Should you not find the info you need in the guide either, please don’t hesitate to call the office.